lckaslmd/devmatch/README.md

 # README

-Software-as-a-Service for connecting developers to entrepreneurs Project from Upskill course
+Software-as-a-Service for connecting developers to entrepreneurs.
+Project from Upskill course.